ortichon/votiro-QA-path-encode-tool/README.md

 4) go to the folder and edit `go.bat`
 5) change the folder path to the desired one (use " " if you have whitespace in the folder path)
 6) save and run the bat file

+## Limitations
+does not recursively scan sub-folders (will be implemented on request)